 - Threat: Shoreline and adjacent upland development, use and degradation by various land use change actions (such as development, timber harvest, stormwater runoff impacts, increase pollutant exposure).

-- Action: Work with private and public landowners to support and sustain habitat and support healthy ecosystem processes.
+- Action: Work with private and public landowners to support and sustain habitat and support healthy ecosystem processes, and curb or control pollutants.

-- Threat: Human consumptive and non-consumptive recreational intrusion on breeding lakes; lead tackle impacts; direct disturbance of nesting and brooding by recreation activities.
+- Threat: Human consumptive and non-consumptive recreational intrusion on breeding lakes; lead tackle impacts; direct disturbance of nesting and brooding by motor boating and intensive recreation activities.

-- Action: Provide outreach to educated constituents regarding curbing recreation impacts.
+- Action: Provide outreach to educated constituents regarding curbing recreation impacts; extend ban of lead tackle to new breeding sites not covered in current regulations.

 - Outreach needs

-- Threat: Lead tackle use, gear entanglement, oil spill, commercial fish bycatch impacts require more outreach and management attention
+- Threat: Lead tackle use, gear entanglement, oil spill, commercial fish bycatch impacts require expanding outreach and management attention

 - Action: Provide outreach to educate constituents regarding curbing recreation impacts.

-- Threat: Maintain and increase collaboration with landowners and constituents to manage hydroelectric sites used for breeding by providing platforms.
+- Action: Emphasize programs for nesting platforms on those managed waters where levels fluctuate through the breeding season.
+Maintain and increase collaboration with landowners and constituents on Federal Energy Regulatory Commission-managed hydroelectric sites used for breeding by providing nesting platforms.

 See the Climate vulnerability section above for information about the threats posed by climate change to this species.
 In addition, the use of rotenone to kill unwanted fish may affect the food supply of common loons for several years.